Jubatian/rrpge-spec/specs/bin_rpa.rst

 The License field is meant to identify the license of the application using a common acronym.
 The following acronyms are available:

-- RRPGEv2: Version 2 of the RRPGE License.
+- RRPGEvt: Temporary version of the RRPGE License.
 - GPLv3: Version 3 of GNU General Public License.
 - GPLv3+: Version 3 or any later version of GNU General Public License.
 - GPLv2: Version 2 of GNU General Public License.